- ORDER: Accipitriformes

 - Electrocution from unshielded power poles is a danger to Harris's Hawks—they can be killed or lose limbs—but other members of the group sometimes come to the aid of injured individuals, providing them with food.

-- The Harris's Hawk nests in social units that vary from an adult pair, to as many as seven individuals, including both adults and immatures.
+- The Harris's Hawk nests in social units that vary from a single adult pair to as many as seven individuals, including both adults and immatures.

-- The oldest known wild Harris’s Hawk in the wild was a male, and at least 15 years old when he was retrapped and rereleased during banding operations in New Mexico in 2001.
+- The oldest known wild Harris's Hawk was a male, and at least 15 years old when he was retrapped and rereleased during banding operations in New Mexico in 2001.
 The oldest known captive bird was a female that in 2018 was 33 years old and living at the Freedom Center for Wildlife in New Jersey.